danstis/Plex-Sync/README.md

 	[general]
-	interval = 600 			# Interval in seconds to perform sync cycle. webserverport = 80		# Port for the Web Interface to listen on.
+	interval = 600 			# Interval in seconds to perform sync cycle. webserverport = 80		# Port for the Web Interface to listen on. logfile = "logs/plex-sync.log" 	# Logfile for sync operations webserverlogfile = "logs/plex-sync-webserver.log" 	#Logfile for the webserver maxlogsize = 20 		# Max logfile Size in MB maxlogcount = 5 		# Max number of log backups
+	maxlogage = 1 			# Max age of each logfile

 	[localServer]
 	name = "MyServer"		# Name of your local server, this is the value from MyPlex.